JuanjoFR/clerk-custom-sign-in/README.md

 # Custom Clerk Authentication Portfolio Demo

-A modern Next.js 15 custom authentication experience using Clerk, built with best practices and a beautiful UI.
+A demo showcasing a fully custom authentication experience with Clerk, built on Next.js 15 demonstrating advanced authentication UX/UI skills.
+This project features a modern, responsive interface using Tailwind CSS and Shadcn UI components, strict TypeScript, and robust form handling with React Hook Form and Zod.
+The Clerk sign-in authentication flow is fully customized with Tailwind classes for a seamless, branded user experience.
+Ideal as a reference project requiring secure, beautiful, and accessible authentication.

 > **Note:** All logo and testimonial images in this project were generated using [leonardo.ai](https://leonardo.ai/).